What You Should Know When Buying a Company

 Appraisers often employ a few approaches to evaluate an existing small business and determine its fair market value.
 Those valuation methods include the following:

-- Asset Approach: Although imperfect, this method determines the value of a business by taking the difference between the company’s assets and liabilities.
-Assets analyzed include physical items like machinery, property, and raw materials, and intangible items like intellectual property.
-Next, a monetary value will be assigned to each asset.
-Then each of the assets’ values will be summed before any debts or liabilities are subtracted.
+- Asset Approach: Although imperfect, this method determines a business’s value by taking the difference between its assets and liabilities.
+Assets analyzed include physical items like machinery, property, raw materials, and intangible items like intellectual property.
+Next, a monetary value is assigned to each asset.
+Then, each asset’s value is summed before any debts or liabilities are subtracted.

-- Market Approach: This approach helps determine the value of a business by considering the market prices of similar assets or businesses that have recently sold or are in the process of selling.
+- Market Approach: This approach helps determine a business’s value by considering the market prices of similar assets or businesses that have recently sold or are in the process of selling.

 - Price-to-Earnings Ratio (P/E): This method informs forecasted growth through prior profits.
 Although calculations used to reach the valuation are straightforward, the P/E ratio often varies from business to business.
 Expert valuators like those at BA FL|GA|HI can suggest the correct number to use for the business’ P/E ratio.